MomciloDordevic/Milestone-Project-2/README.md

 ### As a new user :

 * As a first time user, I want to challenge my memory abilities.
-   * Everytime the game is reset the cards are in different places making each game different.
+   * Everytime the game is reset or the page is reloaded the cards are shuffled in different places making each game different from the last.

 * As first time user, I want to navigate the website easily.
    * The navigation bar allows the user to intuitively and easily move between the various pages.